 The CPN exam validates knowledge and expertise of pediatric nurses beyond basic RN licensure.
-Eligible RNs may have a diploma, associate's degree, BSN, MSN, or higher nursing degree and must have a minimum of 1800 hours of pediatric nursing experience.
-CPN is a Category A certification for Magnet recognition.
+Eligible RNs may have a diploma, associate's degree, BSN, MSN, or higher nursing degree and must meet one of two pediatric nursing experience eligibility pathways.
+CPN is a recognized certification for Magnet designation/redesignation.
 Over 20,000 nurses actively hold CPN certification.

 CPNs practice in a variety of roles such as direct caregiver, charge nurse, educator, consultant, advocate, care coordinator, and administrator.
 Depending on their specific role, CPNs may:

 Look for the acronym "CPN" in our interviews with pediatric nursing professionals to learn more about just a few of the roles in which CPNs work.